The State of Alabama will not execute Doyle Lee Hamm.

 Alabama Department of Corrections officials said they’d simply run out of time to complete the execution.
 ADOC Commissioner Jeff Dunn said he “wouldn’t necessarily characterize what we had tonight as a problem.”

-Hamm’s family, including his brother Danny and sister-in-law Wendy, who contacted Heavy via Facebook messenger, say Hamm was not only too ill to be executed, but “if people knew Doyle they would see, feel and know that Doyle has God, and God had him last night and every minute.”
+Before the botched execution and following it, Hamm’s family, including his brother Danny and sister-in-law Wendy, who contacted Heavy via Facebook messenger, said Hamm was not only too ill to be executed, but “if people knew Doyle they would see, feel and know that Doyle has God, and God had him last night and every minute.”

 Hamm was convicted of an execution-style killing of motel clerk Patrick Cunningham in Cullum, Alabama during a robbery.